JahangeerAli/Object-Detection-Module-Project/README.md

 # Object-Detection-Module-Project
-Object Detection Model for Identifying Road Conditions  and Turns in Gilgit
+Object Detection Module Project for Identifying Road Conditions and Turns in Gilgit